Miccighel/Crowd_Frame/README.md

 1. Initially the deploy script creates an empty configuration
 2. You can upload the HITs during configuration step 6

+### Automatic HITs creation

+TODO

 ## Task Performing

+How a crowdsourcing task is launched depends on how the workers are recruited.
+You can recruit each worker manually, or on one of the crowdsourcing platforms supported.

+### Manual Recruitment

 1. Assign to each worker a `workerID`: